Dylan Taylor (executive): Space investment and flight

 Taylor became interested in the space industry in 2007 when he met Eric Anderson, co-founder of Space Adventures and became an investor in Anderson's ventures.
 He was initially an angel investor and focused on the space industry.
 His investments included in World View Enterprises in Arizona which is developing high-altitude balloons and Golden Spike Company in Colorado which planned to offer private commercial space transportation to the Moon.
 Taylor, along with Mark Cuban, was an early investor in Relativity Space.

 In 2017, Taylor founded Space For Humanity, a nonprofit that plans to purchase seats on commercial spaceflight for people who typically would not have access.
 In February 2017, Taylor became the first private citizen to manufacture an item in space when a gravity meter he commissioned and co-designed was printed on the International Space Station.
 The item was subsequently donated to the Museum of Science and Industry in Chicago.

 In October 2019, Taylor founded Voyager Space Holdings, a holding company focused exclusively on the space industry.
 The firm has acquired several companies, including Altius Space Machines, X.O.
 Markets (parent company of Nanoracks), and The Launch Company.
 Taylor serves as the chairman and CEO of Voyager Space Holdings.

-He was named by PitchBook as one of Top 10 VC investors in the space tech industry in 2019.
-In 2020, he received the Commercial Space Business & Finance Award from the Commercial Spaceflight Federation.
 He has been interviewed and quoted about the future of the Space-related economy and space investing.
 He has written articles for SpaceNews and other industry publications.
 Taylor is also co-founding patron of the Commercial Spaceflight Federation.
 In June 2020, Xplore announced that Taylor, on behalf of Space For Humanity, had reserved payload space on its first mission beyond Earth orbit.

 Blue Origin space flight

 Taylor was among the tourists that flew into space on December 11, 2021, with Michael Strahan on Blue Origin NS-19.
 Taylor was one of four paying passengers on the six-person crew that took a 10-minute flight.
 The New Shepard rocket launched the crew to an altitude of 351,225 ft and returned to back to Earth.
+Taylor, along with the other members of Blue Origins NS-19, were the final recipients of the FAA Commercial Space Astronaut Wings, an aviator wings-like badge created by the Federal Aviation Administration to encourage and draw attention to commercial space flight.

+Awards and honors

+The World Economic Forum recognized Taylor as a Young Global Leader in 2011.
+He was named a Henry Crown Fellow of the Aspen Institute in 2014.
+Taylor earned the University of Arizona's College of Engineering's Alumnus of the Year Award in 2018.
+He was named by PitchBook as one of Top 10 VC investors in the space tech industry in 2019.
+He received the Commercial Spaceflight Federation’s Commercial Space Business & Finance Award in 2020.
+In 2022, he was named the recipient of the Space Tourism Award for Catalyst.